How to Combine Alliums with Perennials

 Let the Seed Heads Linger

 When alliums have finished blooming, don’t be too quick to remove the spent flowers.
-The show continues!
-Most types develop decorative seed heads that will persist for weeks — and some for months.
+Let the show continue!
+Most types develop decorative seed heads that will persist for weeks or even months.
 This year it was early September before I finally pulled out the allium christophii and brought the seed heads indoors to enjoy around the house.

-In the garden, allium seed heads look best when they’re in a relatively open area that’s not too crowded with other plants.
+In the garden, allium seed heads look best when they str in a relatively open area that’s not too crowded with other plants.
 This makes it easier to appreciate their unique shape.
 Plus, good air circulation helps them stay dry and so they are less likely to fall apart.

 Planning for Different Bloom Times

 Our Bloom Time Chart for Alliums shows when each type of allium blooms.
-This lets you plan for specific plant pairings and also pace the bloom time so you can can have alliums flowering from early May through late June or early July.
+This makes it easier to plan for specific plant pairings and also pace the bloom time so you can can have alliums flowering from May into early July.

 Alliums are available for shipping/planting from September-November, click HERE to see our selection.
-To learn more about growing alliums, you may be interested in reading: All About Alliums, Types of Alliums and Alliums for Every Garden.
+Learn more about growing alliums here: All About Alliums, Types of Alliums and Alliums for Every Garden.
 Garden designer Nick McCullough has also designed two allium-focused planting plans that are available free HERE and HERE.